 We don't have 600 rupees…we will never have 600 rupees [the equivalent of U.S. $14].

-The millions of children in Asia who are caught in bonded labor are not just numbers or statistics—they are real children.
-Though nameless and faceless on the streets where they live, each one was created with love and is known by God.
+There are thousands upon thousands of children like Lakshmi who are caught in bonded labor.
+They are not just numbers or statistics—they are real children.
+Though nameless on the streets where they live, each one was created with love and is known by God.

 It is doubtful they've ever held a toothbrush or a bar of soap; they've probably never eaten an ice-cream cone or cradled a doll.
 The child laborers of Asia toil in fireworks, carpet and match factories; quarries and coal mines; rice fields, tea plantations and pastures; and even brothels.
-Because they are exposed to dust, toxic fumes, pesticides and disease, their health is compromised; their bodies are crippled from carrying heavy weights.
+Because they are exposed to dust, toxic fumes, pesticides and disease, their health is compromised, and their bodies can be crippled from carrying heavy weights.

 I remember going into the slums of Mumbai and being devastated.